Mellon Undergraduate Research Fellows

 The Center for Undergraduate Research and Fellowships (CURF) administers the Mellon Undergraduate Research Colloquium in cooperation with the recruitment efforts of Penn’s Mellon Mays Undergraduate Fellowship program, whose awards are made to “minority students and others with a demonstrated commitment to eradicating racial disparities” (https://www.vpul.upenn.edu/mmuf-about.php).
 All applications are due by 4:00 PM on April lst, 2019, including letters of recommendation (see next section).

-The application should include
+The application should include, in one PDF:

 - Unofficial Penn transcript